K2E7/joltic/README.md

 ### CLI flags

 - `environment` / `category` positional arguments narrow the interactive prompts.
 You can type either a canonical name or any alias.
-- `--config PATH` loads a specific configuration file.
+- `--config PATH` imports and validates a configuration file, writes it to the default location, prints a confirmation, and exits without attempting an SSH connection.
 Supplying the flag without a value opens the configuration wizard and saves the result to the default location.
 - `--ssh-arg VALUE` forwards extra options to `ssh`.
 Repeat the flag for multiple options (for instance `--ssh-arg -i --ssh-arg ~/.ssh/work.pem`).
 - `--dry-run` prints the fully expanded ssh command so you can verify it before execution, which is handy for shell history or troubleshooting.